-The Company's Chief Executive Officer and President develop pay recommendations for the Company's executives based on (i) the aforementioned market data, (ii) each executive's individual performance and functional responsibilities as determined by the Chief Executive Officer and President; and (iii) Company performance, both financial and non-financial.
+The Company's Chief Executive Officer and President develop pay recommendations for the Company's executives based on (i) the aforementioned market data, (ii) each executive's individual performance and functional responsibilities as determined by the Chief Executive Officer and President and (iii) Company performance, both financial and non-financial.
 Our Compensation Committee reviews and approves these pay recommendations with the advice of its independent compensation consultant.
-Our Compensation Committee also sets the base salary and incentive opportunities for the Company's Chief

-Executive Officer based on (i) the aforementioned market data, (ii) the Chief Executive Officer's individual performance and responsibilities and (iii) Company performance, both financial and non-financial.
+Our Compensation Committee also sets the base salary and incentive opportunities for the Company's Chief Executive Officer based on (i) the aforementioned market data, (ii) the Chief Executive Officer's individual performance and responsibilities and (iii) Company performance, both financial and non-financial.

-Our Compensation Committee generally seeks to set the base salary for executive officers at the 50 th percentile of compensation paid to similarly situated executives according to the general survey data.
-Our Compensation Committee also considers, on a secondary basis, the proxy data of the companies comprising the Compensation Peer Group.
+Our Compensation Committee generally seeks to set the base salary for executive officers at a competitive level compared to similarly situated executives according to survey data from the Hay Group Executive Compensation Report (the "Hay Group survey").
+Our Compensation Committee also considers, on a secondary basis, the executive compensation disclosure included in the proxy statements of the companies comprising the Compensation Peer Group.
 Variations to this objective do occur as dictated by the experience level of the individual, personal performance and market factors.

 There is no pre-established policy or target for the allocation between either cash and non-cash or short-term and long-term incentive compensation.
 Rather, our Compensation Committee reviews information provided by our compensation consultant to determine the appropriate level and mix of incentive compensation.
 Pay for such incentive compensation is awarded as a result of the performance of the Company or the individual, depending on the type of award, compared to pre-established goals.
-Our Compensation Committee noted that Hub's stockholders approved the Company's compensation plan last year.
-Our Compensation Committee has continued with this same general compensation structure since the Committee believes it is a successful structure and is supported by the stockholders.
+Our Compensation Committee noted that Hub's stockholders approved the Company's 2013, 2012 and 2011 compensation for named executive officers with 99% approval ratings each year.
+For 2014, our Compensation Committee has continued with this same general compensation structure since the Committee believes it is a successful structure and has been consistently supported by our stockholders.

-2012 Executive Compensation Components
+2014 Executive Compensation Components